metagenomics/metagenomics-workshop/docs/cli.rst

 Excercise 2: Links
 ------------------
+Tasks:

-1. change to /mnt/ *(1 command)* 2.
-Create a directory with the name “quality” and give it to the user ubuntu *(2 command)* 3.
-Go back to your home directory *(1 command)* 4.
-Create a soft link called ‘quality’ to /mnt/quality *(1 command)*
+ 1. change to /mnt/
+ 2. Create a directory with the name “linux_intro” and give it to the user ubuntu
+ 3. Go back to your home directory
+ 4. Create a soft link called ‘linux_intro’ to /mnt/linux_intro

-**Note:** this cannot be done using normal permission. use sudo for operating with root privileges
+**Note:** this cannot be done using normal permission.
+Use sudo for operating with root privileges

 .. raw:: html

    <details>

-Show solution

 .. raw:: html

    <pre><code>
-   cd /mnt
+   cd /mnt <br>
-   sudo mkdir quality
+   sudo mkdir linux_intro <br>
-   sudo chown ubuntu:ubuntu quality cd ln -s /mnt/quality
+   sudo chown ubuntu:ubuntu linux_intro <br>
+   cd <br>
+   ln -s /mnt/linux_intro <br>
    </code></pre>

 .. raw:: html